ankaAR/bestiario5e/_creatures/water-weird.md

 ### Actions

-***Constrict.*** Melee Weapon Attack: +5 al ataque, alcance 10 ft., one creature.
+***Constrict.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 10 ft., one creature.
 Hit: 13 (3d6 + 3) puntos de daño contundente.
 If the target is Medium or smaller, it is grappled (escape DC 13) and pulled 5 ft. toward the water weird.
 Until this grapple ends, the target is restrained, the water weird tries to drown it, and the water weird can't constrict another target.